Louis-Mozart/Cache-algorithm-for-concept-learners/README.md

 ## Caching Algorithm for Ontology Reasoners

 This repository contains our caching algorithm designed to optimize ontology instance retrieval by accelerating reasoners.
 The implementation supports various eviction strategies and can be configured to use different cache types and sizes.
-Below, I have for you the instructions to run the algorithm and generate the results.
+Below, I have for you with the instructions to run the algorithm and generate the results.

 ## Installation